 • an MRI to look for damage to the peroneal nerve

-• physical therapy, which can help treat conditions such as peripheral neuropathy, extensor tendonitis, and damage to the peroneal nerve
+• physical therapy to help treat peripheral neuropathy, extensor tendonitis, or peroneal nerve damage

 • a cast or walking boot for injuries such as broken bones or fractures

-• NSAIDs or other anti-inflammatory drugs, which can help reduce inflammation, including inflammation from gout
+• NSAIDs or other anti-inflammatory drugs to reduce inflammation, including inflammation from gout

 • home treatment

-Most causes of pain on the top of the foot are highly treatable, but they need to be treated before the pain and injury get worse.
+Most causes of pain on the top of the foot are treatable, but they need treatment before the pain and injury worsen.
 If you have pain in the top of the foot, try to stay off your foot as much as possible for at least five days and apply ice to the affected area for no more than 20 minutes at a time.

 If home treatments don’t seem to help after 5 days, consider making an appointment with a doctor.